Pursue a Doctor of Optometry Degree

 See Your Pathway

 The SUNY Optometry curriculum integrates the basic biological and vision sciences that form the foundation of clinical practice combined with clinical exposure as early as year one.
-Under the supervision of our clinical faculty at the University Eye Center (UEC) in NYC, Upstate University Center for Vision Care in Syracuse, NY, and Syracuse Community Health (SCH), students gain experience with a diverse patient base.
+Under the supervision of our clinical faculty, students gain experience with a diverse patient base.

 Highlights of what you’ll experience: